 At the end of the trail you will come to the friendship tower.

-What I thought was really cool about this tower is that when I was at Mount Moriah cemetary and hiking up to see Seth Bullock’s grave, and wondering to myself why he wasn’t buried in the main cemetery with the rest of the Deadwood elite, I read the pamphlet that they were handing out.
+Some cool history about the Friendship Tower.
+When I was at Mount Moriah cemetary and hiking up to see Seth Bullock’s grave, and wondering to myself why he wasn’t buried in the main cemetery with the rest of the Deadwood elite, I read the pamphlet that they were handing out.
 Bullock was a friend of the President Roosevelt’s and was a member of the Black Hills Pioneers.
 He was also one of the most prominent citizens in Deadwood and promoter of the town.
-Well according to the paper from the cemetery, Bullock and the Pioneers constructed the monument to Roosevelt and then Bullock chose his final resting place so that he could have a view of Mount Roosevelt.
+Well according to the paper from the cemetery, Bullock and the Pioneers constructed the monument to Roosevelt.
+Then Bullock chose his final resting place so that he could have a view of Mount Roosevelt.
 History is cool!

 At the time of hiking up to his grave site I didn’t think much of it but after seeing the tower in person I thought that was pretty cool.
-The tower is open and you can make it to the top if you can manage a somewhat tight spiral staircase.
+The tower is open and you can make it to the top.
+As long as you can manage a somewhat tight spiral staircase.

 At the top you have a really nice view of are surrounding Deadwood area and the Black Hill National Forest.
 The top of the tower isn’t very large and could probably fit about 5-6 people at a time.
 One of the coolest features that you can see from the tower is Bear Butte which is about 23 miles away.